 The Council House

 The council house served as the city hall, ceremonial center, and lodge for the more than 1500 Apalachee residents at Mission San Luis.
 Archaeology and reconstruction revealed the Apalachees’ sophisticated knowledge of geometry and their retention of native architectural and material traditions even after three generations of missionization.
-At over 140 feet in diameter, five stories high, and using rafters measuring 72 feet long and weighing more than 1000 pounds each, the reconstruction of the Apalachee council house required lumber from out of state and the largest crane available in Florida.
+At 120 feet in diameter, five stories high, and using rafters measuring 72 feet long and weighing more than 1000 pounds each, the reconstruction of the Apalachee council house required lumber from out of state and the largest crane available in Florida.

 Excavating a major support post to determine its depth and diameter.

 Zulus from South Africa used more than 100,000 palm fronds to do the first thatching of the reconstructed council house.